hsavit1/hsavit1.github.io/Index.md

         + Swift & the ObjC Runtime [Link](http://nshipster.com/swift-objc-runtime/)
         + How is Swift Faster than Objective-C?
 [Link](https://www.quora.com/How-is-Swift-faster-than-Objective-C)
         + Wrapping a C library in a Swift Framework [Link](http://colindrake.me/2015/10/05/wrapping-a-c-library-in-a-swift-framework/)
+    + Type Reflection
+        + Simple Reflection in Swift [Link](http://freecake.angelodipaolo.org/simple-reflection-in-swift/)
+        + Understanding Reflection in Swift and how to use it [Link](http://appventure.me/2015/10/24/swift-reflection-api-what-you-can-do/)
     + Other
         + Operator Overloading and JSON Parsing in Swift [Link](https://realm.io/news/swift-thinking/)
     + Language Comparisons